About JOGG

 Do you want to work on the lifestyle transition?
 Sign up for the e-learning: Challenging the obesogenic environment – Towards a Community-Based Approach.

 Tackling excess weight and obesity is a major and complex issue facing governments, organisations and programmes worldwide.
 Despite cultural and local differences, the challenges we face are surprisingly similar.
 This is why Maastricht University and JOGG joined forces to create a free e-learning: Challenging the obesogenic environment – Towards a Community-Based Approach (CBA).
-You can find the demo of the e-learning here
+You can find the e-learning here

 What can you expect?